mhamel12/RetrosheetUmpires/README.md

 is more complete/accurate, and uses that information as the primary data source for each game.

-Example output files for the regular season from 1900-1979 are included.
+Example output files for the regular season from 1900-1979 are included, based on data files downloaded from Retrosheet on Oct 16, 2023.
 Additional examples for All-Star Games and Postseason games are also included.
 These include Negro League games that have limited information available.